 While a defective car or truck part, not to mention bad weather or poor roadway markings, can precipitate a traffic collision, driver behavior is recognized as a major factor when looking at the primary cause of many road accidents.
 Whether a collision happens on the city streets of Baltimore or the District, or on a Maryland highway, interstate or beltway loop, the results of a serious collision can change the life of an innocent victim in a flash.

-As Maryland auto injury attorneys, Lebowitz & Mzhen, LLC, we know that many automobile and commercial trucking accidents take place solely because of human error.
+As Maryland auto injury attorneys, Lebowitz & Mzhen Personal Injury Lawyers, we know that many automobile and commercial trucking accidents take place solely because of human error.
 While driver mistakes are bound to happen, there are certain aspects of driver error that many safety experts believe are preventable, if not able to be greatly reduced in frequency.
 One particular area of concern for many years has been the problem of driver fatigue.

 We all know that drinking and driving continues to be a major a problem in this country, with Maryland drivers hardly immune to the effects of traffic wrecks caused by drunken drivers.
 Similarly, drug use, both legal and illegal, has contributed to the state’s overall traffic accident statistics.
 Interestingly, distracted driving has been said to be even more dangerous than DWI and DUI on our roadways, which is saying quite a lot.